 - If there is no more room on the title for the seller to sign the vehicle over, a bill of sale will do.

-- If the seller would like to apply for a sales tax credit, a bill of sale is needed to show that the vehicle in question was sold within 45 days before or after his or her acquisition of a new vehicle.
+- If the seller would like to apply for a sales tax credit, a bill of sale is needed to show that the vehicle in question was sold within 45 days before or after acquiring a new vehicle.

-OMV forms, including bills of sale, are not available in any other language.
-The state also does not provide translation services, so you will need to bring your own.
+OMV forms, including bills of sale, are unavailable in any other language.
+The state also does not provide translation services, so you must bring your own.
 If your sales transaction does not require a bill of sale, then you can fill out the bill of sale in any language you choose, as long as the party that receives the document understands it.
-If a copy has to be filed with the state, then it must be in English.
+If a copy must be filed with the state, it must be in English.